desenfirman/machine-learning-zoomcamp/.__MIDTERM__/README.md

 - defending_sliding_tackle

 Target
-- player_traits (only select the 'Early Crosser' and mark player which has the related trait using value=1 and value=0 respectively)
+- player_traits (only select the **Early Crosser** and mark player which has the related trait using **value=1** and **value=0** respectively)

 ## Exploratory Data Analysis (EDA)

 Here is the EDA that performed before the model building
 1. Missing Value Checking: There are 9 columns of that has a missing value.
 Seven columns are classified as a numerical feature while the other is a categorical.
-The numerical features columns are release_clause_eur, pace, shooting, passing, dribbling, defending and physic and it's safe to fill it with zero value, since the zero itself represent the lowest possible value of those features.
-While the categorical features like team_position and nation_position will be filled with 'OTHER' category
+The numerical features columns are release_clause_eur, pace, shooting, passing, dribbling, defending and physic and it's safe to fill it with **zero value**, since the zero itself represent the lowest possible value of those features.
+While the categorical features like team_position and nation_position will be filled with **OTHER** category

 2. Imbalance Class Check: The data ratio between a player with trait Early Crosser and Not is 10:90.
 Therefore, it's necessary to make the data distribution ratio is same for both class to avoid the higher True Negative prediction in the model.
-In this case, the RandomUnderSample strategies is used to perform a sampling of the Negative class, so the distribution will be same with the Positive class.
+In this case, the **RandomUnderSample** strategies is used to perform a sampling of the Negative class, so the distribution will be same with the Positive class.

 3. Checking the player distribution. eg: Average, STD dev, Min-Max value and the Quartile value for the each features.